 Vampires: Fact, Fiction and Folklore

-Credit: Margaaret M. Stewart | shutterstock
+Vampire Credit: Margaaret M. Stewart | shutterstock |

 The most famous vampire is, of course, Bram Stoker's Dracula, though those looking for a historical "real" Dracula often cite Romanian prince Vlad Tepes (1431-1476), after whom Stoker is said to have modeled some aspects of his Dracula character.
 The characterization of Tepes as a vampire, however, is a distinctly Western one; in Romania, he is viewed not as a blood-drinking sadist but as a national hero who defended his empire from the Ottoman Turks.